sutsurup/CASPER-M500-Hackintosh/README_EN.md

 * Hackintool ([Download](https://github.com/headkaze/Hackintool/releases/tag/3.5.3))

 ## Dual Boot
-I used this device for work, so I needed a Dual Boot setup (macOS + Windows).
+I used this device for work, so I needed a dual-boot setup (macOS + Windows).
 With macOS Catalina and later, Apple switched the filesystem to APFS (roughly analogous to FAT32/NTFS on Windows).
 For Catalina and Big Sur, installing macOS after Windows is generally not possible.
 If you already have Windows installed and want to use macOS, consider older versions such as Sierra, High Sierra, or Mojave.

 The method that worked for me (not ideal but functional) is as follows: